wil-di-venezia/applied-data-science/full-report-of-a-restaurant-business.md

 Due to the requirement of a business, only areas in Toronto will be considered, others were removed to produce a clear data frame.

 Retrieved records from Foursquare were filtered to keep relevant information: name, categories, latitude and longitude of venues.
 Data were treated to be binary flags for each type of category and sorted accordingly how people frequently visit them.
-For those records have not be found in Foursquare, they were being removed to keep data clean.
+For those records have not been found in Foursquare, they were being removed to keep data clean.

 Data from Open Government Toronto was extracted to CSV file, loaded to code and renamed columns for readability and chart plotting.